siteleaf/siteleaf.com/_posts/2013-10-29-layouts-in-siteleaf.markdown

 </html>
 ```

 In Siteleaf, a layout is a base template that can be used and reused as a foundation for your website.
 For example, the [default layout](https://github.com/destroytoday/destroytoday.com/blob/master/_layouts/default.html) for my [personal website](http://destroytoday.com) consists of the HTML head content, the header, and the footer.
-In between the header and footer, I use a `{{ content }}` tag to insert the rest of my website’s content.
+In between the header and footer, I use a `{% raw %}{{ content }}{% endraw %}` tag to insert the rest of my website’s content.
 This way, I don’t need to copy and paste the surrounding code into every template.
 I can assign a block of HTML to the `content` variable and [Liquid](https://github.com/Shopify/liquid/), our templating engine, will place the variable’s value wherever referenced.

 ### Creating a layout